-For Project Managers and Principals (and Contractors too) it is essential that they understand the balance between time cost and quality.
-The Project Management Triangle, often called Time Cost Quality or the Time, Cost, Quality Triangle is a model that demonstrates the constraints of project management and highlights the interdependence of three key factors: time, cost, and quality, where adjusting one factor invariably impacts the others.
+For Project Managers and Principals (and Contractors too) it is essential that they understand the balance between time cost and quality in construction projects.
+The Project Management Triangle, often called “Time Cost Quality in Construction”, the “Quality Triangle” or the “Time, Cost, Quality Triangle” is a model that demonstrates the constraints of project management and highlights the interdependence of three key factors: time, cost, and quality, where adjusting one factor invariably impacts the others.

-Key Takeaways – Time Cost Quality
+Key Takeaways – Time Cost Quality Triangle

 Understanding the interplay of time, cost, and quality is fundamental in project management.
 Effective communication, risk management, and change management are crucial in maintaining this balance.
-The role of technology, organisational culture, and the concept of value add additional dimensions to the time, cost, quality triangle.
-Agile project management offers a flexible approach to managing this triangle.
-Stakeholder engagement and continuous learning and improvement are essential for successful project management.

 Time Cost Quality: Navigating the Devil’s Triangle of Project Management

 The Devil’s Triangle of Project Management is a term that highlights the challenges and potential pitfalls in balancing time, cost, and quality.
 It suggests that achieving all three corners of the triangle—delivering on time, within budget, and at a high quality—is a daunting task, often leading to a compromise on one or more aspects.
-Understanding this concept can help project managers anticipate potential issues and develop strategies to mitigate them.

 Take our FREE Business Quiz